Getting help when you are facing financial difficulties

 Understanding your finances

 There are free tools available to help you plan your budget.
-One helpful option is the MABS My Budget tool if you need support.
-It provides free and independent expert advice and it’s confidential.
+One helpful option is the My Budget tool from MABS (the Money Advice and Budgeting Service).
+It will give you a clear picture of your financial situation and help you work out a budget plan.

 Independent advice

 It is important to seek appropriate independent legal and/or financial advice.
-One option is to contact MABS (Money Advice & Budgeting Service).
-MABS is a national, free, confidential and independent advice service for people in debt difficulties.
-You can contact them at www.mabs.ie, or call their helpline on 0818 07 2000, Monday to Friday 9am to 8pm.
+You can contact MABS, a free independent service for people in financial difficulties.
+Contact MABS at www.mabs.ie, or call the helpline on 0818 07 2000, Monday to Friday 9am to 8pm.

-arrears.
-It provides free confidential and independent financial and legal advice and help from experts.
+Abhaile is a free service available through MABS to help homeowners deal with home mortgage arrears.
+It provides confidential and independent financial and legal advice and help from experts.

-You can find out more about this service by contacting MABS on their helpline 0818 07 2000, Monday to Friday 9am to 8pm or alternatively you can visit our Forms and Documents section for further information.
+You can find out more about by contacting MABS on the helpline 0818 07 2000, Monday to Friday 9am to 8pm.